aspose-3d/Aspose.3D-Doc-md/net/release-notes/release-notes-2020/aspose-3d-for-net-20-5-release-notes/_index.md

 {{% alert color="primary" %}}

-This page contains release notes information forAspose.3D for .NET 20.5.
+This page contains release notes information for Aspose.3D for .NET 20.5.

 {{% /alert %}}
 ## **Improvements and Changes**